German companies membership at Abu Dhabi Chamber climbs 17%

 PHOTO

+This reflects the rising confidence of German investors in Abu Dhabi’s pro-business environment as the emirate is reinforcing its role as a global hub for innovation, investment, and enterprise.

-Last year, non-oil trade between the UAE and Germany exceeded AED 50 billion (USD 13.8 billion), reflecting a 5.4 percent increase compared to the previous year.
+Last year, non-oil trade between the UAE and Germany exceeded AED50 billion (US$13.8 billion), reflecting a 5.4 percent increase compared to the previous year.

 German companies are actively engaged across key sectors such as engineering, energy, aviation, logistics, and finance.
 This rapid expansion reflects the strong confidence the German business community places in Abu Dhabi as an integrated economic hub, supported by world-class infrastructure and investor-friendly regulations.

-Commenting on the occasion, H.E.
-Shamis Al Dhaheri, Second Vice Chairman and Managing Director of the Abu Dhabi Chamber of Commerce and Industry, said: “The economic partnership between Abu Dhabi and Germany is a prime example of international cooperation founded on complementarity and knowledge exchange.
+Speaking on the occasion, Shamis Al Dhaheri, Second Vice Chairman and Managing Director of the Abu Dhabi Chamber of Commerce and Industry, said, “The economic partnership between Abu Dhabi and Germany is a prime example of international cooperation founded on complementarity and knowledge exchange.
 The marked growth in trade volume and the increasing number of German companies registered in Abu Dhabi reflect the strength of our economic ties and reinforce the emirate’s status as a global economic hub.

 He stressed that the Chamber is actively forging strategic economic partnerships with international and regional entities, unlocking new global market opportunities for national companies and enhancing Abu Dhabi’s appeal as a preferred destination for long-term investment and collaboration.